Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Related work

-Recent diffusion-based NVS approaches~\citep{liu2023zero, voleti2024sv3d, shi2023mvdream, gao2024cat3d} leverage their generative capacity to synthesize novel views from one or few images.
-Zero-123~\citep{liu2023zero} fine-tunes a diffusion model to directly generate a novel viewpoint image for a relative pose from a single image.
-Similarly, MVDream~\citep{shi2023mvdream} and CAT3D~\citep{gao2024cat3d} employ spatial cross-attention between the generating viewpoints to achieve consistent novel view synthesis at target viewpoints.
-Although these diffusion-based approaches offer strong extrapolative capability, they do not provide explicit geometry for the novel viewpoints, necessitating a separate optimization process on NeRF or 3DGS for full geometry.
+Recent diffusion-based NVS approaches~\citep{liu2023zero, voleti2024sv3d, shi2023mvdream, gao2024cat3d} leverage their generative capacity to synthesize novel views from one or a few images.
+Zero123~\citep{liu2023zero} fine-tunes a diffusion model to directly generate a novel viewpoint image for a relative pose from a single image, and ZeroNVS~\citep{zeronvs} extends upon this for single-view novel view synthesis.
+Similarly, MVDream~\citep{shi2023mvdream} and CAT3D~\citep{gao2024cat3d} employ spatial cross-attention between the generating viewpoints to achieve consistent novel view synthesis at target viewpoints, while ViewCrafter~\citep{yu2024viewcrafter} delivers high-fidelity performance by finetuning a video diffusion model.
+Although these approaches offer strong extrapolative capability, they do not provide explicit geometry for the novel viewpoints, necessitating a separate optimization process on NeRF or 3DGS for full geometry.
 Moreover, because they receive target view camera pose as a feature embedding, the range of poses they can generate is limited to the training domain, hindering the direct generation of arbitrary novel poses.